j-villemot/front-exercice/README.md

 At this moment, the app is basically a blank page with a title.
 Feel free to delete the title if you want.

-You’re in charge of the front end and the server team is working on the back-end.
-They gave you a "REST" API url (/api) to retrieve the data all in one call.
+You’re in charge of the front end and the server you're using is in the repo in the server.js file.

-What we expect you to build, is an interface for displaying the **10 best movies ranked by scores**
+What we expect you to build, is an interface for displaying the **Best movies ranked by scores**

 The table should have the following columns:
 - Poster
-- Ranking
+- Rating
 - Title
 - Year of release
-- Duration (with the format hh:mm:ss)
+- Duration (with the format hh:mm)
 - Plot
-- Genre *Clickable tags to filter the list*
+- Genre *Clickable to filter the list*

 Feel free to group multiple information in one column if you think it’s relevant!
-The table should be paginated if you think it’s relevant too.
+An advanced requirement is to make the table paginated (the server handles pagination, read the code to understand how it works).

 ## Side notes

 - You **must** use **react** and **functional components**.
 The interface **must** be in english.
 For the rest, we use Typescript and Antd as a component library, but feel free to use any library you’re comfortable with.
 Just make sure the code is easy to understand for us :)
+- It's OK if you don't deliver everything that is asked for.
+Deliver a working interface and we can discuss how to improve it during the interview.
 - It’s important that you produce clear, reusable, future-proof code.
 - Produce a good-looking interface, but don’t focus on fancy CSS the quality of the JS is more important.
 - Don’t hesitate to comment your code if you feel it will make it clearer